alkem-io/client-lib/README.md

 The set of wrapper calls provided is based on needs to date; feel free to augment with new ones as the needs arise.

 ## Authentication

-To set the authentication environment variables is:
+The following environment variables are used to specify the authentication parameters:

 * AUTH_ORY_KRATOS_PUBLIC_BASE_URL=http://localhost:3000/identity/ory/kratos/public
 * AUTH_ADMIN_EMAIL=admin@alkem.io